anagha-microsoft/databricks-workshops/iot/ProvisioningAndConfiguration.md

 # 3. Azure IoT Hub
 ### 3.0.1.
 Provision the device telemetry generator
+Go to https://www.azureiotsolutions.com/Accelerators and provision the "Device Simulation" accelerator.
-This will create an Azure IoT hub with Azure Cosmos DB as device registry.
+Give it a meaningful name.
+This will create an Azure IoT hub with Azure Cosmos DB as device registry a VM and such.

 ### 3.0.2.
 Create consumer groups
 1. From the Azure portal, navigate to the IoT hub instance provisioned in 3.0.1.<BR>